GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q2.md

     <tr>
       <td style="vertical-align: top;">Attribution Reporting and Protected Audience</td>
       <td style="vertical-align: top;">How can the Attribution Reporting API and the Protected Audience Audience API work together?</td>
       <td style="vertical-align: top;">Integrations are currently available for Protected Audience API for both Attribution Reporting API modes (event-level and summary reports).
 We have shared more information on improved Protected Audience API and Attribution Reporting integration on June 1.
-You can read about them <a href="/docs/privacy-sandbox/fledge-api/feature-status/#improved-protected-audience-api-and-attribution-reporting-integration">here</a>. </td>
+You can <a href="/docs/privacy-sandbox/fledge-api/feature-status/#improved-protected-audience-api-and-attribution-reporting-integration">read about them here</a>. </td>
     </tr>
     <tr>
       <td style="vertical-align: top;">Flexible event-level configurations</td>